 "Ask More of Business" is more than a tagline for Notre Dame's Mendoza College of Business.
 These words are a guiding force for many students, faculty and staff of the College.
 Professors ask their students to look beyond balance sheets and marketing plans to find ways that business can further society.
-The Office of Graduate Alumni Relations is excited to announce the launch of a new volunteer program for alumni of the College of Business.
-The Notre Dame Alumni Impact Partners Initiative will provide an opportunity for ND business school alumni to share their business acumen and experience to benefit a local, Chicago area, nonprofit organization.
+The Office of Graduate Alumni Relations is excited to get started on the second year of ND Impact Partners.
+The Notre Dame Impact Partners Initiative will provide an opportunity for ND business school alumni to share their business acumen and experience to benefit a local, Chicago area, nonprofit organization.
 This initiative will form teams of ND alumni volunteers who will tackle a strategic project for a nonprofit organization over a 4 to 6 month span.
 This will be a tremendous opportunity for alumni to have a transformative volunteer experience leveraging their business skills to make an impact on a nonprofit organization that may be looking to reach new markets, start a new fundraising campaign, merge with a similar nonprofit or create more impactful experiences for its volunteers.

 If you have questions, please email Tim Ponisciak at email@example.com.

 Requirements: Application must be submitted by an ND alumnus/na.
 Application must be completed in full to be considered.
-3 to 4 alumni will be placed on each of four teams.
-The Graduate Alumni Relations Office for the College of Business will review the applications in March and will notify applicants if they will be placed on a project team shortly thereafter.
+5 to 6 alumni will be placed on each of four teams.
+The Graduate Alumni Relations Office for the College of Business will review the applications and will notify applicants if they will be placed on a project team shortly thereafter.
 Applicants not selected will be considered for the next round of projects.

 Skills and Experience: This initiative is open to alumni with a variety of business skills and experience.
 We are not necessarily looking for only alumni with a vast amount of nonprofit or professional work experience, but look at this as an opportunity for experienced alumni to share their knowledge, and newer alumni to broaden their skillset.